2001 Mana Motuhake leadership election

 The Mana Motuhake leadership election, 2001 was held in New Zealand on 2 June 2001 to determine the future leadership of the Mana Motuhake political movement.
 The election was won by List MP Willie Jackson.

 Background

-Members of Mana Motuhake were having growing concerns about the Labour-Alliance coalition government's Maori policies and were seriously considering leaving the Alliance (an umbrella party of 5 smaller parties including Mana Motuhake) as a result.
+Members of Mana Motuhake were having growing concerns about the Labour-Alliance coalition government's Māori policies and were seriously considering leaving the Alliance (an umbrella party of 5 smaller parties including Mana Motuhake) as a result.
 Party members were also concerned that Mana Motuhake's identity was becoming subsumed by the Alliance.
 This led to internal debate around the direction the party was being led, eventually leading Willie Jackson to challenge Sandra Lee for the leadership of the party.

-A vote was the first item of business at the party's 2001 annual meeting held in Mangere, South Auckland.
+A vote was the first item of business at the party's 2001 annual meeting held in Māngere, South Auckland.
 After initiating the challenge, Jackson had invited Lee to withdraw her name from the ballot, but she decided against it forcing a ballot from party delegates.